Edgar Wallace Movies: Color Films

 The Trygon Factor

-A Scotland Yard detective is investigating a string of robberies and a murder, and the information he uncovers leads him to the estate of a wealthy but strange English family, who share their mansion with a group of nuns.
-The detective comes to suspect that neither the family nor the nuns is quite what they seem to be.
+A Scotland Yard detective investigating a series of robberies and murder discovers connections to a wealthy English family who share their estate with a group of nuns.
+As he delves deeper, he begins to suspect that both the family and the nuns are hiding dark secrets.

 Five Golden Dragons